 Sevinç Baloğlu graduated from Ankara University Department of Communication in 1984.
 She worked as a reporter for the Turkish National Press Agency (UBA) during her university years.
 After graduating she became a scriptwriter for the Tara Advertising Agency and state-run TRT Ankara Television.
 Following her marriage to Rıza Baloğlu in 1986, she moved to Northern Cyprus and became a programmer for Bayrak Television.
 In 1988 she returned to Istanbul as a scriptwriter and assistant director for Istanbul Television.
 In the 90s she continued with scriptwriting and worked in various organisations including MTV and TRT.
 From 1992 Sevinç took on different roles for the Turkish Foundation of Cinema and Audiovisual Culture (TÜRSAK Vakfı).
 She left TÜRSAK in 2009 to found Su Production, named after her daughter.
 She has also worked as General Coordinator for many international film festivals between 1998 and 2008 including the International Children's Film Festival and the International Antalya Golden Orange Film Festival.

-After a stint at Ankara University Law School, Burce found her true calling and moved to London to study film in Kingston University.
-She has worked for organisations and studios such as BFI, London Film Festival, Sony Pictures and Universal Pictures.
+After a stint at Ankara University Law School, Burçe found her true calling and moved to London to study film at Kingston University.
+She has worked for organisations and companies such as BFI, London Film Festival, Sony Pictures, Universal Pictures and Film4 in various capacities.
 She has a probably unhealthy amount of love for cinema and brings a lot of this passion to LTFF.
-Burce secretly shoots personal film projects and likes vintage clothes.
+Burçe likes vintage clothes and car boot sales and one day hopes to learn how to knit properly.

 Elif was born in Sakarya, Hendek in 1974.
 She graduated from the Department of Labour Economics and Industrial Relations, Anadolu University.
 She has been living abroad since 2000 due to her husbands business.
 She has already lived in Bulgaria, Tartary, Saudi Arabia, Azerbaijan and Norway and she recently moved to London so she is always the most wilful volunteer in every place.
 She loves travelling and capture those moments by taking photos.
 She is the closest follower of the adventurous lives of her two sons who are aged 6 and 8.